Death of Edgar Allan Poe: Cause of death

 Poe's characterization as an uncontrollable alcoholic is disputed.
 His drinking companion for a time, Thomas Mayne Reid, admitted that the two engaged in wild "frolics" but that Poe "never went beyond the innocent mirth in which we all indulge ...
 While acknowledging this as one of Poe's failings, I can speak truly of its not being habitual".
 Some believe Poe had a severe susceptibility to alcohol and became drunk after one glass of wine.
 He only drank during difficult periods of his life and sometimes went several months at a time without alcohol.
 Adding further confusion about the frequency of Poe's use of alcohol was his membership in the Sons of Temperance at the time of his death.
 William Glenn, who administered Poe's pledge, wrote years later that the temperance community had no reason to believe Poe had violated his pledge while in Richmond.
 Suggestions of a drug overdose have also been proven to be untrue, though it is still often reported.
 Thomas Dunn English, an admitted enemy of Poe and a trained physician, insisted that Poe was not a drug user.
 He wrote: "Had Poe the opium habit when I knew him (before 1846) I should both as a physician and a man of observation, have discovered it during his frequent visits to my rooms, my visits at his house, and our meetings elsewhere – I saw no signs of it and believe the charge to be a baseless slander."

 Numerous other causes of death have been proposed over the years, including several forms of rare brain disease or a brain tumor, diabetes, various types of enzyme deficiency, syphilis, apoplexy, delirium tremens, epilepsy and meningeal inflammation.
 A doctor named John W. Francis examined Poe in May 1848 and believed he had heart disease, which Poe later denied.
-A 2006 test of a sample of Poe's hair provides evidence against the possibility of lead poisoning, mercury poisoning, and similar toxic heavy-metal exposures.
+A 2006 test of a sample of Poe's hair provides evidence against the possibility of lead poisoning, mercury poisoning or similar toxic heavy-metal exposures.
 Cholera has also been suggested.
 Poe had passed through Philadelphia in early 1849 during a cholera epidemic.
 He got sick during his time in the city and wrote a letter to his aunt, Maria Clemm, saying that he may "have had the cholera, or spasms quite as bad".